BRITISH ARMOUR USED IN

 IN 1944-1945

-Arthur was positioned in the Reconnaissance Troop within the A-Type Battalion Structure.
-Other vehicles in the battalion consisted of the Crusader AA Mk III, the Humber Scout Car, the Universal Carrier and many trucks.
+Arthur was in the Reconnaissance Troop within the A-Type Battalion Structure.
+Other vehicles in the battalion consisted of the Crusader AA Mk III, the Humber Scout Car, ARVs, the Universal Carrier and many trucks.

 Fig 7 Org Chart